timgit/pg-boss/docs/usage.md

 `archived` is raised each time 1 or more jobs are archived.
 The payload is an integer representing the number of jobs archived.

-> Please note the term **"archive"** used in pg-boss actually results in completed jobs being **removed** from the job table to keep performance and capacity under control.
-If you need to keep old jobs, you should set the `archiveCompletedJobsEvery` setting large enough to allow yourself a window of opportunity to grab them ahead of their scheduled removal.

 ## `expired-count`

 `expired-count` is raised each time 1 or more jobs are expired.
 The payload is an integer representing the number of jobs expired.